MinenhleNkosi/Clean-Architecture-Template/README.md

 3. Add NuGet packages to both projects (Infrastructure.Identity and Infrastructure.Persistence):
 #### For MySql:
-run `dotnet add package Pomelo.EntityFrameworkCore.MySql --version 3.1.2` (remember to do this on both projects)
+run `dotnet add package Pomelo.EntityFrameworkCore.MySql` (remember to do this on both projects)
 #### For PostgreSQL:
 run
 ```cli